mellor-lab/mellor-lab.github.io/book/contents/projects/vr-imaging.md

 :::{grid-item}

-We want to assess how altered expression of high-risk genes for schizophrenia impacts on the stability of neuronal representations in the dorsal hippocampus.
-We also want to investigate if a pharmacological rescue is possible for the observed effects.
+We aim to determine how downregulating high-risk schizophrenia susceptibility genes impairs the stability of spatial representations, and to evaluate whether targeted pharmacological intervention can rescue these network-level deficits.

 :::